clement-gambier2/ai-test/README.md

 As part of a research project, I'm going to explain what I'm learning about AI stuff.
 Hopefully it will be useful.

-** Séance de travail du 17 janvier**

-**Caractéristiques de notre jeu : **

-C'est un jeu à information parfaite - les deux joueurs voient tout l'état du jeu

-C'est un jeu à somme nulle - la victoire d'un joueur implique la défaite de l'autre

-L'espace d'états est fini mais assez large

-Les règles sont déterministes - pas d'élément aléatoire dans le gameplay

-Test d’une implémentation de base du jeu avec MiniMax
+## Characteristics of our game

+It's a perfect information game - both players see the entire state of the game

+It's a zero-sum game - if one player wins, the other loses

+The state space is finite but quite large

+The rules are deterministic - there is no random element in the gameplay

 I have absolutely no knowledge about AI I’m just using AI models everyday to facilitate various tasks.
 To understand more I’m going to do the same thing that I’ve done when I started learning computer science : watching lectures of CS50.

-I’m working on Mac OS and I have issues with python packages (conflits between each others)

-Definitions :
+## Definitions

 agent : entitiy that perceives its environment and acts upon that environment

-Pipx

-Poetry

-Je comprends que vous souhaitez utiliser l'algorithme Deep Q-Learning (DQN) pour ce jeu.
-C'est un excellent choix car DQN est particulièrement efficace pour les problèmes avec un grand espace d'états discrets comme celui-ci.
+## Python

+I’m working on Mac OS and I have issues with python packages (conflits between each others), so I discover differents tools to help me.
+Tools installated :
+pipx — Install and Run Python Applications in Isolated Environments poetry - poetry is a tool for dependency management and packaging in Python.

+## Project

+The final goal is to find if this game as a winning strategy.

+- []

+## Deep Q Learning

+Use Gym package from Open AI